leileibama/leileibama.github.io/index.md

 #### 2021

 Wen, Ju and Lei, Lei*.
 2021.
-Linguistic positivity bias in academic writing: A large-scale diachronic study in life sciences across 50 years.
-Applied Linguistics, 1-25. https://doi.org/10.1093/applin/amab037 (SSCI)
+Linguistic positivity bias in academic writing: A large-scale diachronic study in life sciences across 50 years. _Applied Linguistics_, 1-25. https://doi.org/10.1093/applin/amab037 (SSCI)

 Shi, Yaqian, & Lei, Lei*.
 2021.
-Lexical use and social class: A study from the perspectives of lexical richness, word length, and word class.
-Lingua.
+Lexical use and social class: A study from the perspectives of lexical richness, word length, and word class. _Lingua_.
 (SSCI)

 Zhu, Haoran & Lei, Lei*.
-2021, A dependency-based machine learning approach to the identification of research topics: a case in COVID-19 studies, Library Hi Tech, 1-21.
+2021, A dependency-based machine learning approach to the identification of research topics: a case in COVID-19 studies, _Library Hi Tech_, 1-21.
 (SSCI)

 Liu, Wenjun, & Lei, Lei*.
 2021.
-Retractions in the middle east from 1999 to 2018: a bibliometric analysis.
-Scientometrics.
+Retractions in the middle east from 1999 to 2018: a bibliometric analysis. _Scientometrics_.
 1-14.
 (SSCI)

 #### 2020

 Lei, Lei, Deng, Yaochen* & Liu, Dilin, 2020.
-Examining research topics with a dependency-based noun phrase extraction method: a case in accounting.
-Library Hi Tech.
+Examining research topics with a dependency-based noun phrase extraction method: a case in accounting. _Library Hi Tech_.
 1-13.
 10.1108/LHT-12-2019-0247.
 (SSCI)

 Cao, Xiaoke, Lei, Lei* & Wen, Ju.
 2020.
-Promoting science with linguistic devices: A large-scale study of the use of positive and negative words in academic writing.
-Learned Publishing.
+Promoting science with linguistic devices: A large-scale study of the use of positive and negative words in academic writing. _Learned Publishing_.
 1-7.
 (SSCI)

 Deng, Yaochen, Lei, Lei*, & Liu, Dilin.
 2020.
-Calling for more consistency, refinement, and critical consideration in the use of syntactic complexity measures for writing.
-Applied Linguistics.
+Calling for more consistency, refinement, and critical consideration in the use of syntactic complexity measures for writing. _Applied Linguistics_.
 1-9. https://doi.org/10.1093/applin/amz069 (SSCI)

 Lin, Zhong & Lei, Lei*.
 2020.
-The Research Trends of Multilingualism in Applied Linguistics and Education (2000–2019): A Bibliometric Analysis.
-Sustainability.
+The Research Trends of Multilingualism in Applied Linguistics and Education (2000–2019): A Bibliometric Analysis. _Sustainability_.
 1-14.
 (SSCI)

 Wu, Xue*, Mauranen, Anna, & Lei, Lei.
 2020.
-Syntactic complexity in English as a lingua franca academic writing.
-Journal of English for Academic Purposes, 100798. https://doi.org/10.1016/j.jeap.2019.100798 (SSCI)
+Syntactic complexity in English as a lingua franca academic writing. _Journal of English for Academic Purposes_, 100798. https://doi.org/10.1016/j.jeap.2019.100798 (SSCI)

 Shi, Yaqian, & Lei, Lei*.
 2020.
-Lexical richness and text length: An entropy-based perspective.
-Journal of Quantitative Linguistics.
+Lexical richness and text length: An entropy-based perspective. _Journal of Quantitative Linguisticsv.
 1-18 (SSCI)

 Zhu, Haoran, Craig, Hugh*, & Lei Lei.
 2020.
-Prose, verse and authorship in Dream of the Red Chamber: A stylometric analysis.
-Journal of Quantitative Linguistics.
+Prose, verse and authorship in Dream of the Red Chamber: A stylometric analysis. _Journal of Quantitative Linguistics_.
 (SSCI)

 Lei, Lei & Sun, Yunmei*.
 2020.
 Should highly cited items be excluded for impact factor calculation?
-The effect of review articles on journal impact factor.
-Scientometrics.
+The effect of review articles on journal impact factor. _Scientometrics_.
 122:1697–1706.
 (SSCI)

 Li, Jing, Lei, Lei*, & Cheng, Le.
 2020.
-Mapping evaluation, appraisal and stance in discourse (2000–2015): A bibliometric analysis.
-Glottotheory, 10(1-2), 31–55. https://doi.org/10.1515/glot-2019-0002
+Mapping evaluation, appraisal and stance in discourse (2000–2015): A bibliometric analysis. _Glottotheory_, 10(1-2), 31–55. https://doi.org/10.1515/glot-2019-0002

 #### 2019

 Lei, Lei., & Wen, Ju*.
 2019.
 Is dependency distance experiencing a process of minimization?
-A diachronic study based on the State of the Union addresses.
-Lingua, S002438411930511X. https://doi.org/10.1016/j.lingua.2019.102762 (SSCI)
+A diachronic study based on the State of the Union addresses. _Lingua_, S002438411930511X. https://doi.org/10.1016/j.lingua.2019.102762 (SSCI)

 Shi, Yaqian, & Lei, Lei*.
 2019.
-The evolution of LGBT labelling words: Tracking 150 years of the interaction of semantics with social and cultural changes.
-English Today, 1–7. https://doi.org/10.1017/S0266078419000270 (SSCI)
+The evolution of LGBT labelling words: Tracking 150 years of the interaction of semantics with social and cultural changes. _English Today_, 1–7. https://doi.org/10.1017/S0266078419000270 (SSCI)

 Li, Xin, & Lei Lei*.
 2019.
-A bibliometric analysis of topic modelling studies (2000–2017).
-Journal of Information Science.
+A bibliometric analysis of topic modelling studies (2000–2017). _Journal of Information Science_.
 1-15. https://doi.org/10.1177/0165551519877049 (SSCI)

 Lei, Lei, & Liu, Dilin*.
 2019.
-The research trends and contributions of System’s publications over the past four decades (1973–2017): A bibliometric analysis.
-System.
+The research trends and contributions of System’s publications over the past four decades (1973–2017): A bibliometric analysis. _System_.
 80:1-13. https://doi.org/10.1016/j.system.2018.10.003 (SSCI)

 #### 2018

 Wei, Yaoyu, & Lei, Lei*.
 2018.
 Institution bias in the New England Journal of Medicine?
-A bibliometric analysis of publications (1997-2016).
-Scientometrics.
+A bibliometric analysis of publications (1997-2016). _Scientometrics_.
 117(3):1771–1775.
 (SSCI)

 Zhu, Haoran, & Lei, Lei*.
 2018.
 Is Modern English becoming less inflectionally diversified?
-Evidence from an entropy-based algorithm.
-Lingua.
+Evidence from an entropy-based algorithm. _Lingua_.
 126: 10-27.
 (SSCI)

 Lei, Lei, & Liu, Dilin*.
 2019.
-Research trends in applied linguistics from 2005 - 2016: A bibliometric analysis and its implications.
-Applied Linguistics.
+Research trends in applied linguistics from 2005 - 2016: A bibliometric analysis and its implications. _Applied Linguistics_.
 40(3):540–561.
 (SSCI)

 Lei, Lei, & Liu, Dilin*.
 2018.
-The Academic English Collocation List: A corpus-driven study.
-International Journal of Corpus Linguistics.
+The Academic English Collocation List: A corpus-driven study. _International Journal of Corpus Linguistics_.
 23(2): 216-243.
 (SSCI)

 Liu, Dilin, & Lei, Lei*.
 2018.
-The appeal to political sentiment: An analysis of Donald Trump’s and Hillary Clinton’s speech themes and discourse strategies in the 2016 US presidential election.
-Discourse, Context & Media.
+The appeal to political sentiment: An analysis of Donald Trump’s and Hillary Clinton’s speech themes and discourse strategies in the 2016 US presidential election. _Discourse, Context & Media_.
 25: 143-152 (SSCI)

 Lei, Lei*, & Jockers, Matthew.
 2018.
-Normalized Dependency Distance: Proposing a New Measure.
-Journal of Quantitative Linguistics. doi.org/10.1080/09296174.2018.1504615.
+Normalized Dependency Distance: Proposing a New Measure. _Journal of Quantitative Linguistics_. doi.org/10.1080/09296174.2018.1504615.
 (SSCI)

 Zhu, Haoran, & Lei, Lei*.
 2018.
-British Cultural Complexity: An Entropy-based Approach.
-Journal of Quantitative Linguistics.
+British Cultural Complexity: An Entropy-based Approach. _Journal of Quantitative Linguistics_.
 25(2): 190-205. doi: 10.1080/09296174.2017.1348014 (SSCI)

 Lei, Lei*, & Zhang, Ying.
 2018.
-Lack of Improvement in Scientific Integrity: An Analysis of WoS Retractions by Chinese Researchers (1997–2016).
-Science and Engineering Ethics.
+Lack of Improvement in Scientific Integrity: An Analysis of WoS Retractions by Chinese Researchers (1997–2016). _Science and Engineering Ethics_.
 24(5): 1409-1420. doi:10.1007/s11948-017-9962-7 (SSCI)

 #### 2017

 Wu, Xue, & Lei, Lei*.
 2017.
-Pragmatic force modifiers in ELF academic discussions.
-Poznań Studies in Contemporary Linguistics.
+Pragmatic force modifiers in ELF academic discussions. _Poznań Studies in Contemporary Linguistics_.
 53(3): 423–448 (SSCI)

 Liao, Shengyu, & Lei, Lei*.
 2017.
-What we talk about when we talk about corpus: a bibliometric analysis of corpus-related research in linguistics (2000-2015).
-Glottometrics.
+What we talk about when we talk about corpus: a bibliometric analysis of corpus-related research in linguistics (2000-2015). _Glottometrics_.
 38: 1-20.

 Lei, Lei*, & Liao, Shengyu.
 2017.
-Publications in linguistics journals from Mainland China, Hong Kong, Taiwan, and Macau (2003–2012): A bibliometric analysis.
-Journal of Quantitative Linguistics.
+Publications in linguistics journals from Mainland China, Hong Kong, Taiwan, and Macau (2003–2012): A bibliometric analysis. _Journal of Quantitative Linguistics_.
 24(1): 54-64.
 (SSCI)

 #### 2016

 Lei, Lei*, & Yan, Sheng.
 2016.
-Readability and citations in information science: evidence from abstracts and articles of four journals (2003 - 2012).
-Scientometrics.
+Readability and citations in information science: evidence from abstracts and articles of four journals (2003 - 2012). _Scientometrics_.
 108(3):1155–1169.
 (SSCI)

 Lei, Lei*.
 2016.
-When science meets cluttered writing: Adjectives and adverbs in academia revisited.
-Scientometrics.
+When science meets cluttered writing: Adjectives and adverbs in academia revisited. _Scientometrics_.
 107(3):1361-1372.
 (SSCI)

 Lei, Lei, & Liu, Dilin*.
 2016.
-A new medical academic word list: A corpus-based study with enhanced methodology.
-Journal of English for Academic Purposes.
+A new medical academic word list: A corpus-based study with enhanced methodology. _Journal of English for Academic Purposes_.
 22:42-53.
 (SSCI)

 Wu, Xue*, & Lei, Lei.
 2016.
-Functions of you know and I mean in academic seminar discussions by ELF speakers.
-Chinese Journal of Applied Linguistics.
+Functions of you know and I mean in academic seminar discussions by ELF speakers. _Chinese Journal of Applied Linguistics_.
 39(3):288-303.

 #### 2007 - 2014

 Lei, Lei & Liu, Zehua*.
 2014.
-A word type-based quantitative study on the lexical change of American and British English.
-Journal of Quantitative Linguistics.
+A word type-based quantitative study on the lexical change of American and British English. _Journal of Quantitative Linguistics_.
 21(1), 36-49.
 (SSCI)

 Sun, Yazhen*, & Lei, Lei.
 2013.
-Academic lexical items in economics journal papers.
-Chinese Journal of Applied Linguistics.
+Academic lexical items in economics journal papers. _Chinese Journal of Applied Linguistics_.
 36(3):354-367.

 Lei, Lei*.
 2012.
-Linking adverbials in academic writing on applied linguistics by Chinese doctoral students.
-Journal of English for Academic Purposes.
+Linking adverbials in academic writing on applied linguistics by Chinese doctoral students. _Journal of English for Academic Purposes_.
 11(3): 267–275.
 (SSCI)

 Wei, Yaoyu* & Lei, Lei.
 2011.
-Lexical bundles in the academic writing of advanced Chinese EFL learners.
-The RELC Journal.
+Lexical bundles in the academic writing of advanced Chinese EFL learners. _The RELC Journal_.
 42(2):1-12.

 Lei, Lei* & Qin, Xiaoqing.
 2009.
-An empirical study of success and failure attributions of EFL learners at the tertiary level in China.
-Asian EFL Journal.
+An empirical study of success and failure attributions of EFL learners at the tertiary level in China. _Asian EFL Journal_.
 11(3):28-50.

 Lei, Lei*.
 2008.
-Validation of the C-Test amongst Chinese ESL learners.
-Journal of Asia TEFL.
+Validation of the C-Test amongst Chinese ESL learners. _Journal of Asia TEFL_.
 5(2):117-140.

 Lei, Lei*.
 2008.
-Use of idioms in Chinese EFL learners’ spoken English: Evidence from SECCL and COLSEC.
-Teaching English in China.
+Use of idioms in Chinese EFL learners’ spoken English: Evidence from SECCL and COLSEC. _Teaching English in China_.
 31(6): 82-90.

 Lei, Lei* & Wei, Yao.
 2007.
-An empirical study on writer’s block of Chinese EFL learners at the tertiary level.
-Teaching English in China.
+An empirical study on writer’s block of Chinese EFL learners at the tertiary level. _Teaching English in China_.
 30(5): 13-18.

 ### Book chapters

 Liu, Dilin & Lei, Lei.
 2020.
 Technical vocabulary.
-In Webb, Stuart (Ed), The Routledge Handbook of Vocabulary Studies.
+In Webb, Stuart (Ed), _The Routledge Handbook of Vocabulary Studies_.
 New York: Routledge

 Liu, Dilin & Lei, Lei.
 2018.
 Teaching idiomatic expressions with make, do, have and other common verbs.
-In J. Liontas (Ed.), TESOL Encyclopedia of English Language Teaching.
+In J. Liontas (Ed.), _TESOL Encyclopedia of English Language Teaching_.
 Oxford, UK/Hoboken, NJ: Wiley-Blackwell

 Liu, Dilin & Lei, Lei.
 2018.
 Teaching location in time and other metaphorical senses.
-In J. Liontas (Ed), TESOL Encyclopedia of English Language Teaching.
+In J. Liontas (Ed), _TESOL Encyclopedia of English Language Teaching_.
 Oxford, UK/Hoboken, NJ: Wiley-Blackwell

 Liu, Dilin & Lei, Lei.
 2018.
 Using Corpora to Teach Vocabulary.
-In J. Liontas (Ed.), TESOL Encyclopedia of English Language Teaching.
+In J. Liontas (Ed.), _TESOL Encyclopedia of English Language Teaching_.
 Oxford, UK/Hoboken, NJ: Wiley-Blackwell

 ### Book reviews